Phonon-Induced Decoherence in Color-Center Qubits

 \section{Acknowledgments}

-We thank Christos N. Gagatsos (Univ. of Arizona), Kevin C. Chen (MIT), Hyeongrak Choi (MIT) and Dirk Englund (MIT) for fruitful discussions and comments on the manuscript.
+We thank Christos N. Gagatsos (Univ. of Arizona), Kevin C. Chen (MIT; currently at HRL Laboratories), Isaac B.W.
+Harris (MIT), Hyeongrak Choi (MIT) and Dirk Englund (MIT) for fruitful discussions and comments on the manuscript.
 The authors acknowledge the Mega Qubit Router (MQR) project funded under federal support via a subcontract from the University of Arizona Applied Research Corporation (UA-ARC), for supporting this research.
 Additionally, the authors acknowledge National Science Foundation (NSF) Engineering Research Center for Quantum Networks (CQN), awarded under cooperative agreement number 1941583, for synergistic research support.
 S.G. has outside interests in SensorQ Technologies Incorporated and Guha, LLC.
 These interests have been disclosed to UArizona and reviewed in accordance with its conflict of interest policies, with any conflicts of interest to be managed accordingly.